Boleskine House

 Boleskine House (Taigh Both Fhleisginn) is a manor on the south-east side of Loch Ness in the Scottish Highlands.
 It is notable for having been the home of author and occultist Aleister Crowley, and Led Zeppelin guitarist and producer Jimmy Page.
 It suffered significant fire damage in December 2015 and again in July 2019.
 The house's restoration and construction work began in December 2019.
-The Boleskine House Foundation SCIO took over ownership of one part of the estate in 2019 in order to manage restoration efforts on the house, and it is expected to open to the public again in 2026.
+The Boleskine House Foundation SCIO took over ownership of one part of the estate in 2019 in order to manage restoration efforts on the house.
+The restoration was completed and the house re-opened to the public in April 2026.